-The term 'Overdraft' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Overdraft' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 An Overdraft refers to the extension of credit where a bank or other lending institution allows for debits to be paid after an account has hit zero dollars.
 Thanks to these overdrafts, individuals are able to keep drawing down the account value below zero, although there is no money left in it or an insufficient amount to resolve the withdrawal.
 Another layman’s definition of this term is when the bank permits its clients to borrow a given sum of money.

 When individuals possess an account with overdraft facilities, the bank will courtesy cover any checks that will put it into overdraft instead of returning them unpaid (bouncing them back to the check depositor).
 Naturally the outstanding overdrawn balance will have interest charged on it, as with any loan.
 Typically such interest rates prove to be far lower than those offered by credit cards though.
 Sometimes there may be other fees for utilizing the overdraft protection.
 This would decrease the overdraft protection amount available.
 Some of these could be per withdrawal or per check insufficient funds assessed fees.

 Such overdrafts on money market savings accounts, regular savings accounts, and checking accounts happen when the customers do not keep sufficient funds within this account to cover the incidents such as check and ATM withdrawal transactions.
 In order for it to equal an overdraft, the bank will have to be willing to process and cover the transaction regardless of the shortfall of funds.

 Many banks will pay overdrafts on four kinds of banking transactions.
 These include recurring transactions of debt cards, checks and related transactions that rely on the account number, online banking transfers and payments, and auto bill payments.